smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 ### 24. Foreign Key Constraints

-In SQL Server, a foreign key constraint enforces a relationship between columns in two tables, ensuring that the value in a column (or set of columns) in one table matches values in a referenced column of another table.
-This constraint maintains referential integrity by preventing actions that would leave orphaned rows or break the relationship, such as inserting a non-existent reference or deleting a referenced row.
+In SQL Server, a foreign key constraint enforces a relationship between columns in two tables, ensuring that the value in a column (or set of columns) in one table matches the value in a referenced column in another table.
+This constraint maintains referential integrity by preventing actions that would leave orphaned rows or break relationships, such as inserting a nonexistent reference or deleting a referenced row.

 The `sys.sql_expression_dependencies` table does not represent foreign key constraints.
 Refer to the `sys.foreign_keys` table for information about foreign keys.